-The Department of Physics offers a graduate study program leading to the degree of Master of Science.
-Applicants for admission should have an undergraduate degree in Physics or its equivalent in addition to the requirements of the Graduate Studies Office.
+The Department of Physics offers a graduate study program leading to a Masters of Science degree.
+Applicants for admission should have a Bachelors degree in Physics or its equivalent, in addition to the requirements of the Graduate Studies Office.
 Students not meeting these requirements may be admitted on a provisional basis until leveling courses are completed.

 The requirements for the major in the Department of Physics are met with the approval of at least eighteen credit hours of graduate courses in Physics, exclusive of thesis.
-The following specific courses are required: Introduction to Theoretical Physics, Quantum Mechanics, Electromagnetic Theory, Mathematics of Modern Science and Graduate Seminar.
+The following specific courses are required: Introduction to Theoretical Physics, Quantum Mechanics, Electromagnetic Theory, and Graduate Seminar.
 All students are required to write a thesis.

-There are current research projects in the Department in the fields of condensed matter/materials science, laser spectroscopy, high energy Physics, astrophysics, astronomical optics, statistical Physics, hydrodynamics, and atmospheric Physics.
-Department facilities include well-developed laboratories for experimental research in laser spectroscopy and condensed matter/materials science, a completely automated observatory and a planetarium.

-For laser spectroscopy and nonlinear-optical studies, the Department of Physics research laboratories are equipped with a wide variety of laser sources producing beams from continuous wave to femtosecond pulses, and with advanced spectroscopic equipment including double spectrometers and photon counting systems.
-Thin film and crystal growth facilities include systems for pulsed laser deposition, ion-beam sputtering, metal-organic chemical vapor deposition, and sol-gel techniques, hightemperature furnaces and other preparation equipment.
-Materials characterization facilities include a high-resolution x-ray diffractometer specially equipped for thin film studies, atomic force/scanning tunneling microscope, multiple wavelength ellipsometer, and an electron spin resonance spectrometer.
-Additional facilities available to researchers through the UPR Materials Characterization Center include scanning electron microscopy, auger electron spectroscopy with depth profiling, secondary ion mass spectroscopy, and x-ray photoemission spectroscopy.
+There are current research projects in the Department in fields such as: condensed matter/materials science, laser spectroscopy, energy Physics, astrophysics high and radioastronomy, adaptive optics, statistical Physics, mathematical modeling for biological applications, atmospheric Physics, and theoretical/computational Physics.
+Department facilities for research include well-developed laboratories for experimental research in laser spectroscopy and condensed matter/materials science, and facilities for computational work.
+For laser spectroscopy and nonlinear-optical studies, the Department of Physics research laboratories are equipped with a wide variety of laser sources producing beams from continuous wave to femtosecond pulses, and advanced spectroscopic equipment including double spectrometers and photon counting systems.
+Thin film and crystal growth facilities include systems for pulsed laser deposition, ion-beam and RF sputtering, metal-organic chemical vapor deposition, and sol-gel techniques, high temperature furnaces and other preparation equipment.
+Materials characterization facilities include a high-resolution x-ray diffractometer specially equipped for thin film studies, atomic force/scanning tunneling microscope, systems for low-temperature electronic, optical, and magneto-optical studies of solids, multiple wavelength ellipsometer, and an electron spin resonance spectrometer.
+Additional facilities are available to researchers through other UPRM facilities and the UPR Materials Characterization Center.

-Experimental research in high energy Physics is conducted in close collaboration with Fermilab. in Illinois, and data analysis and transmission facilities to aid this effort are located in the Department.
+Experimental research in high energy Physics is conducted in close collaboration with Fermilab, in Illinois, and advanced data analysis and transmission facilities to aid this effort are located in the Department.
 Research in radioastronomy is performed with the Arecibo radiotelescope.
-A research project in adaptive optics for astronomy Distributed computational is under way. resources sustaining research are available through several laboratories, at a computers room for use by Department students and faculty. and through communications connections to campus and external facilities.
-The Department also has a precision machine shop and electronics shop supporting research activities.
+Research projects in adaptive optics for astronomy are under way.
+Distributed computational resources sustaining research are available through several laboratories, at a computer room for use by Department students and faculty, and through communication connections to campus and external facilities.
+The Department also has a precision machine shop and an electronics shop supporting research activities.
 Additional facilities include an automated 16-inch reflector telescope, and a planetarium with capacity for 60 occupants.